habi/EAWAG-manuscript/manuscript.md

 The [main *Jupyter* notebook](https://github.com/habi/EAWAG/blob/master/DisplayFishes.ipynb) for this manuscript dealt with reading all log and image files and preparing overview images of each scan for quality checking and further analysis.

-At first, *all* log files of *all* the data present in the processed folder were read into a *pandas* [@doi:10.5281/zenodo.7093122; @doi:10.25080/Majora-92bf1922-00a] dataframe.
+At first, *all* log files of *all* the scan present in the processed folder were read into a *pandas* [@doi:10.5281/zenodo.7093122; @doi:10.25080/Majora-92bf1922-00a] dataframe.
 This already enabled us to extract the specimen name and scan.
 Since we performed multiple scans for each specimen, i.e. a low resolution scan with large field of view for the whole head and one or two scans in high resolution focusing on the region of the oral and pharyngeal jaws it was necessary to be able to efficiently find the scan to be looked at in detail.
 From the log files we extracted the scanning and reconstruction parameters of each performed scan for double-checking them and excluding (or necessarily correcting) any operator-error.
 All relevant values for each scan were also saved into the aforementioned ataframe.
 This allows for an easy collation of all the relevant values into a table (as shown in the [Supplementary Materials]) at the end of each run of the notebook.

-After performing 'sanity checks' of the data and reconstruction parameters, we used *Dask* [@dask] to efficiently access the tomographic data on disk (in the end amounting to a total of nearly a million single images).
+After displaying several parameters of both data acquisition and reconstruction for ruling out any operator error we used *Dask* [@dask] to efficiently access the tomographic data on disk (in the end amounting to a total of nearly a million single images).
 On average, each of the tomographic datasets contains around 2700 slices, so the total size of the acquired data exceeds the RAM size available on an average high-end workstation.

 At first, we extracted the central view of each of the three axial directions of the datasets (i.e. 'anteroposterior', 'lateral' and 'dorsoventral' view) and either saved those to disk or loaded them from disk if they were already generated in prior runs of the notebook.